Victor Kraft

 Victor Kraft (/de-AT/; 4 July 1880 – 3 January 1975) was an Austrian philosopher.
 He is best known for being a member of the Vienna Circle.
+He defended an epistemology grounded in ontological realism.

 Early life and education

 Kraft studied philosophy, geography and history at the University of Vienna.
 He participated in the events of the university's Philosophical Society, as well as with private circles (especially Oskar Ewald, Otto Weininger and Othmar Spann).
 He received in 1903 his Ph.D. with a dissertation titled The Knowledge of the External World (Die Erkenntnis der Außenwelt).
 Then he moved to Berlin to continue his studies under Georg Simmel, Wilhelm Dilthey and Carl Stumpf at the University of Berlin.
 Kraft started working in 1912 at the university's library, where he was a scientific civil servant ("Beamter") until 1939.
-In 1914, he completed his habilitation under Adolf Stöhr with his book The Concept of World and the Concept of Knowledge (Weltbegriff und Erkenntnisbegriff).
+In 1914, he completed his habilitation at Vienna under Adolf Stöhr (with Friedrich Jodl and Alois Höfler also involved in the habilitation procedure) with his book The Concept of World and the Concept of Knowledge (Weltbegriff und Erkenntnisbegriff).
 Kraft attend regularly the Vienna Circle until its dissolution, and at the same time was also a member of the Gomperz Circle and had contacts to the so-called periphery of the Vienna Circle (e.g., Karl Popper).
 Victor Kraft received the title of associate professor for theoretical philosophy in 1924.